open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `replace_match` function allows replacing entire strings if they match a glob pattern.

 `target` is a path expression to a telemetry field. `pattern` is a string following [filepath.Match syntax](https://pkg.go.dev/path/filepath#Match). `replacement` is either a path expression to a string telemetry field or a literal string.
 `replacementFormat` is an optional string argument that specifies the format of the replacement.
+It must contain exactly one `%s` format specifier as shown in the example below.
+No other format specifiers are supported.

 If `target` matches `pattern` it will get replaced with `replacement`.